How To Create An Amazing App Icon

 Make sure your app icon is the right size.

 When you create your app icon, it needs to be the appropriate size for the screen it’s going to be viewed on.
-And this isn’t an optional step – Apple won’t even accept your app icon if it isn’t the right size.
+And this isn’t an optional step for iOS app icons – Apple won’t even accept your custom icons if they aren’t the right icon size.

 A/B test different app icons.